splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-chef.rst

      - Configure the OpenTelemetry instrumentation resource attributes, for example, ``deployment.environment=prd``.
 The specified resource attributes are added to the ``/etc/splunk/zeroconfig/node.conf`` configuration file on the node, or ``/usr/lib/systemd/system.conf.d/00-splunk-otel-auto-instrumentation.conf`` if using the ``systemd`` installation method.
 The application on the node needs to be started or restarted separately after installation for auto instrumentation to take effect.
      - ``''``
    * - ``auto_instrumentation_service_name``
      - Explicitly sets the service name for all instrumented applications on the node, for example, ``my.service``.
-By default, the service name is automatically derived from the arguments of the application executable on the node.
-However, if this variable is set to a non-empty value, the value overrides the derived service name and is added to the ``/usr/lib/splunk-instrumentation/instrumentation.conf`` configuration file on the node.
-The application on the node needs to be started or restarted separately after installation for auto instrumentation to take effect.
+By default, the service name is automatically derived for each instrumented application.
+However, if this variable is set to a non-empty value, the value overrides the derived service names.
      - ``''``
    * - ``auto_instrumentation_enable_profiler``
      - Activates or deactivates AlwaysOn CPU Profiling.
 To learn more, see :ref:`profiling-configuration-nodejs`.